Muscular dystrophy

 The mutations are often inherited from a person's parents.

-If you have a family history of MD, your GP may refer you for genetic testing and counselling, to assess the risk of you developing the condition, or having a child with MD.
+If you have a family history of MD, your GP may refer you for Genetic testing to assess the risk of you developing the condition, or having a child with MD.
 They will discuss the options available to you.

 Investigating symptoms of MD